FIN 105: Fiscal Year-End Closing

 To close out year-end financial transactions

-The following information outlines fiscal year-end close-out procedures for the ASU accounting system for various fiscal areas.
-While some minor changes may have been made, in general these procedures are consistent with prior years.
+The following information outlines fiscal year-end close-out procedures for the ASU accounting system.

-The general rule for year-end closing is that a use of funds occurs only when a payment voucher (PV) is generated to pay an external vendor or an interdepartmental billing (II) is processed within the accounting system.
-Exceptions to this general rule are made for certain purchase orders and certain interdepartmental purchase orders remaining open at June 30; these exception items are known as “prior year commitments.”
+The general rule for year-end closing is that a use of funds occurs only when a payment is generated to pay an external vendor or an interdepartmental billing is processed within the accounting system.
+State accounts are exceptions to this general rule whereby certain purchase orders and certain interdepartmental purchase orders remaining open at June 30 are known as “prior year commitments.”

-Prior year commitments remain encumbered on state agency/orgs (agency codes that have a “1” in the third digit) as of year-end, even though the actual expenditure does not occur until the following fiscal year.
+Prior year commitments remain encumbered on state agency/orgs as of year-end, even though the actual expenditure does not occur until the following fiscal year.
 Specific items classified as prior year commitments and their budget treatment are discussed in detail below.

 On state agency/orgs, outstanding orders that are not included as prior year commitments will not remain encumbered at year-end on the 12th month reports.
-These items will be a use of ensuing fiscal year budgets unless invoices and receiving documents have been processed or received by Payables and Reimbursements as noted in a following section.
+The ensuing fiscal year’s budget will be used for these items.

-In general, purchase orders to external vendors and most interdepartmental purchase orders, including prior year commitments, are reopened automatically in the following fiscal year; therefore, new purchase orders are not required.
-Exceptions to this general rule are purchase orders that have been inactive for a lengthy period of time.
+In general, purchase orders to external vendors and most interdepartmental purchase orders, including prior year commitments, are automatically rolled over in the following fiscal year.

-Deadline dates for processing current fiscal year documents are typically issued by Financial Services by April 30 of each year and are published on the Financial Services News Web page.
+Deadline dates for processing current fiscal year documents are typically published by Financial Services by April 30 of each year.
+Publication of these dates is announced in the Important News section of the Financial Services Web site.

 Goods and services received in June are recorded as current fiscal year expenditures; goods and services received in July are recorded as ensuing fiscal year expenditures.

-It is important that departments correctly input receiving reports into the Advantage financial accounting system as soon as possible after full or partial receipt of items ordered.
-If the items are received in June, a June date is to be used even if the receiver is being input in July; conversely, if the items are received in July, a July date is to be used when the receiver is entered into the Advantage financial accounting system.
+It is important that departments correctly input receiver documents into the financial accounting system as soon as possible after full or partial receipt of items ordered.
+If the items are received in June, a June date is to be used even if the receiver is being input in July; conversely, if the items are received in July, a July date is to be used when the receiver is entered into the financial accounting system.

-Both receiving reports and vendor invoices for the current fiscal year expenditures must be entered into the Advantage financial system and delivered to Payables and Reimbursements by the published deadline date.
+Both receiving reports and vendor invoices for the current fiscal year expenditures must be entered into the financial system by the published deadline date.
 Financial Services can ensure that June items are recorded as current fiscal year expenditures only if the published deadline date is met.
 Otherwise, it is likely that noncapital items will be processed against the ensuing fiscal year budget.

 Travel authorizations and claims for current fiscal year travel must be received by Travel Reimbursements no later than the published deadline date.
-Claims submitted after that date for travel expenditures incurred before July 1 will likely be processed against ensuing fiscal year budgets.
+Travel claims for current fiscal year expenses submitted after the year-end deadline date will be processed against ensuing fiscal year budgets.

 Original receipts are required.
 Itemized receipts are preferred and may be required in certain circumstances before reimbursement is made.
-Disbursements made from petty cash funds are to be turned in no later than the published deadline date for all disbursements made through June 30 or the last work day of June.
+Disbursements made from petty cash funds are to be turned in no later than the published deadline date for all disbursements made through June 30.
 Receipts for July purchases should not be included with those of June or earlier.

 Final processing for accounts receivable billing documents will be the published deadline date, although documents should be delivered at the earliest time possible.
 If documents delivered by this deadline are rejected from the system due to errors, they will be re-entered into the system in the next fiscal year.

-Off-Campus Purchase Requests for capital purchases from the current fiscal year State General Operating Fund budget (agency/orgs whose third digit of the area code is a “1”) should be made by the published deadline date.
+Off-Campus Purchase Requests for capital purchases from the current fiscal year State General Operating Fund budget should be made by the published deadline date.
 Refer to FIN 405–02, “Capital Purchases Near Fiscal Year-End,” for additional information.

 A payroll redistribution is used to move payroll expense to a different account number, position number, or pay period end date.
 The deadline for processing payroll expense redistributions in current fiscal year is set by Financial Services.
-Advantage fiscal year end calendar is online at Advantage Calendars.
 Payroll expense redistributions processed after the deadline will be recorded against the subsequent fiscal year’s budget.

-The deadline for position and job data reclassification, adjustments, or corrections that are not payroll expense redistributions is set by Financial Services-Payroll Services.
-Payroll calendars and year-end information relating to payroll can be found at FS Payroll Calendars.
+The deadline for position and job data reclassification, adjustments, or corrections that are not payroll expense redistributions is set by Payroll Services.
+Payroll calendars and year-end information relating to payroll can be found at the Payroll Services Web site.

 Payment for subscriptions, dues, maintenance agreements, and other services covering a period of time generally should be made in the fiscal year in which service begins.
 If the period of service begins in July, however, payment may be made in the prior fiscal year.